quang-do-se/spring-cert/06-spring-mvc-rest.md

 ### What Spring Boot starter would you use for a Spring REST application?

+`spring-boot-starter-web`

 ----------

 ### If you saw an example using RestTemplate, would you understand what it is doing?

+ RestTemplate is thread-safe so it can access any number of services in different parts of an application.

+Use `restTemplate.exchange(...)` to test the response status code.
+It returns `ResponseEntity` object.

+`restTemplate.put(...)` and `restTemplate.delete(...)` return void.

+`*ForEntity` methods return `ResponseEntity` objects.
+These contain the response status code as well as the object in the payload.

+`*ForObject` methods do not return the HTTP status code.

+`ObjectFactory` is NOT used as an argument in any method of RestTemplate.

+Supported methods:

+- GET
+  - `getForObject`: Retrieves a representation via GET.
+  - `getForEntity`: Retrieves a `ResponseEntity` (that is, status, headers, and body) by using GET.

+- HEAD
+  - `headForHeaders`: Retrieves all headers for a resource by using HEAD.

+- POST
+  - `postForLocation`: Creates a new resource by using POST and returns the Location header from the response.
+  - `postForObject`: Creates a new resource by using POST and returns the representation from the response.
+  - `postForEntity`: Creates a new resource by using POST and returns the representation from the response.

+- PUT
+  - `put`: Creates or updates a resource by using PUT.

+- PATCH
+  - `patchForObject`: Updates a resource by using PATCH and returns the representation from the response.
+Note that the JDK HttpURLConnection does not support PATCH, but Apache HttpComponents and others do.

+- DELETE
+  - `delete`: Deletes the resources at the specified URI by using DELETE.

+- OPTIONS
+  - `optionsForAllow`: Retrieves allowed HTTP methods for a resource by using ALLOW.

+- Others (everything can be handled by these)
+  - `exchange`: More generalized (and less opinionated) version of the preceding methods that provides extra flexibility when needed.
+It accepts a `RequestEntity` (including HTTP method, URL, headers, and body as input) and returns a `ResponseEntity`.
+These methods allow the use of `ParameterizedTypeReference` instead of `Class` to specify a response type with generics.
+  - `execute`: The most generalized way to perform a request, with full control over request preparation and response extraction through callback interfaces.